ahmadassaf/linked-dataset-profiling-tool/README.md

 topic_ranking_objects=directory location
 ```

-Dataset id or group id from datahub for which you want to perform the profiling
+Dataset ID or group ID from DataHub for which you want to perform the profiling

 ```java
 query_str=datahub_dataset_id|datahub_group_id
 ```

-In case you are looking for a dataset id, then the value here should be false, and vice versa
+In case you are looking for a dataset ID, then the value here should be false, and vice versa

 ```java
 is_dataset_group_search=true|false
 ```

 Topic ranking approaches in Step (4), which determines the relevance of topics for a dataset